 In the past, Schenker Deutschland AG relied on various solutions to deal with different customs procedures, including Scope’s predecessor Procars, which has been in use at DB Schenker for a number of years.
 A new internal IT project, TANGO, aims to replace these standalone instances with a new, consistent, high-performance solution.
 To this end, the company evaluated a number of software systems from various providers and put them through practical tests.

 At the start of 2009.
-Schenker began using Scope for import customs clearance of sea freight shipments.
+Schenker began using transport management system Scope for import customs clearance of sea freight shipments.
 This extensive real-world testing of Scope convinced Schenker’s IT experts and around 125 operations-level sea freight specialists that Scope met their exacting requirements and offered considerable benefits.

 ATLAS 8.4 Forces Deadline

 The Scope customs module has been certified by German customs, and will be rolled out to all Schenker Deutschland AG air/sea branches.
 The system will be used in future for all air and sea freight customs processes, as well as customs warehousing.
 This includes, for example, the NCTS system for freight within the EU, AV/UV-inward processing and conversion of goods, creating MAWBs (master airway bills), and allocating summary declarations.
 This latter process is highly automated at DB Schenker.

 Driving this transition of air and sea freight branches is a fixed deadline of February 1, 2013 when German customs launches the new ATLAS version 8.4.
 Schenker Deutschland AG branches have already switched over to Scope because the previous Procars software is no longer compatible.